 Sure, you don’t know what return on investment you’ll get if you save in a traditional 529 savings plan.
 But in this instance, you do have some level of control over the situation.
 With most plans, you can choose your investments, which lets you make smart choices based on the current market situation.

 The bottom line is that prepaid tuition plans can be a good deal in some instances.
 Say your child is a bit older, for instance, and knows what he or she wants to do in the future.
 In this case, you might buy into a prepaid plan when your child is in middle school or early high school.
-You can cover the gap between your current college savings and future expenses, while locking in a lower tuition rate.
+You can cover the gap between your current college savings and future expenses while locking in a lower tuition rate.

-Or maybe your family are diehard fans of your alma mater, and it’s a matter of family pride that your child attend a certain school.
+Or maybe your family are diehard fans of your alma mater, and it’s a matter of family pride that your child attends a certain school.
 If you’re reasonably confident that you can force the issue when your child is deciding where to go to college, then a prepaid plan may be a good choice here, too.

 But if you don’t know much about your child’s future, plan to move before your child is college-aged, or generally want to get the best possible return on your investment, you’re likely better off with a regular 529 savings plan.